tari-labs/tari-university/src/merged-mining/merged-mining-scene/MergedMiningIntroduction.md

   - Second step to the PoA with the new type of PoW merged mining blocks
   ```

 - DigitalNote and FantomCoin merged mining with Monero are now stuck with the recent CryptoNight based Monero forks like Monero Classic and Monero Original after Monero's recent hard fork to CryptoNight v7.
-(See Attack Vectors)
+(See [Attack Vectors](#attack-vectors).)

 | @ 2018-05-31          | Monero [[16]](https://bitinfocharts.com) | DigitalNote [[16]](https://bitinfocharts.com) | Ratio   |